 Getting Paid By mTurk

 As you do hits and they get approved money builds in your account.
 Some requesters approve hits immediately but some can take a while.
-When you decide you want to be paid you have the option of transfering the money to your bank account (which takes a few days) or turning it into an Amazon gift card.
-Unfortunately they don’t send payments to Paypal (which is how I prefer to be paid) but I have my Paypal account linked to my bank account.
+When you decide you want to be paid you have the option of transferring the money to your bank account (which takes a few days) or turning it into an Amazon gift card.
+Unfortunately, they don’t send payments to Paypal (which is how I prefer to be paid) but I have my Paypal account linked to my bank account.
 So I just transfer the money to Paypal after it arrives in my bank.

 How Much Can You Make?

 That depends on how much time and effort you want to put into it.
 Some people use mTurk for pocket change and others are making $500-$1000 a month.
-Personally I don’t make a living from it but I use it combined with other sites to make between $100-$200 monthly.
+Personally, I don’t make a living from it but I use it combined with other sites to make between $100-$200 monthly.
 If you’d like to read about that click here.